jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/storage/redshift.md

 - Amazon Redshift automatically parallelizes the data ingestion.
 - Using a single COPY command to bulk load data into a table ensures optimal use of cluster resources, and quickest possible throughput.

+> The COPY command leverages the Amazon Redshift massively parallel processing (MPP) architecture to read and load data in parallel from files in an Amazon S3 bucket.
+**You can take maximum advantage of parallel processing by splitting your data into multiple files and setting distribution keys on your tables**.

+> If you use multiple concurrent COPY commands to load one table from numerous files, Amazon Redshift is forced to perform a serialized load.
+This type of load is much slower and requires a VACUUM process at the end in the case that the table has a sort column defined.
+So, use a single COPY command that allows Redshift to employ MPP to read & load data in parallel from files in an Amazon S3 Bucket.

+> Furthermore, AWS recommends that you efficiently update and insert new data and load data into a staging table first.
+Use temporary staging tables to hold the data for transformation.
+These tables are automatically dropped after the ETL session is complete.
+Temporary tables can be created using the CREATE TEMPORARY TABLE syntax, or by issuing a SELECT … INTO #TEMP_TABLE query.
+Explicitly specifying the CREATE TEMPORARY TABLE statement allows you to control the DISTRIBUTION KEY, SORT KEY, and compression settings to improve performance further.

+> You can use a manifest to ensure that the COPY command loads all of the required files, and only the required files, for a data load.
+This can also be used to load files from different buckets or files that do not share the same prefix.
+Instead of supplying an object path for the COPY command, you supply the name of a JSON-formatted text file that explicitly lists the files to be loaded.
+The URL in the manifest must specify the bucket name and full object path for the file, not just a prefix.

 ### Use WLM (Workload Management)

 Use Amazon Redshift’s workload management (WLM) to define multiple queues dedicated to different workloads (for example, ETL versus reporting) and to manage the runtimes of queries.
 As you migrate more workloads into Amazon Redshift, your ETL runtimes can become inconsistent if WLM is not appropriately set up.